 The use of moxibustion (Moxa) to address breech presentation has been used in Chinese hospitals and private clinics for decades.
 In fact the use of moxabustion applied to ZhiYin (BL67) regarding difficult labour was first recorded in the Moxabustion Method for Emergencies by Wenren Qinian in 1226.

-It is a simple treatment.
-We use the heat from Moxa to stimulate the acupoint ZhiYin, BL67.
-This point is located on the edge of the little toe and aims to increase fetal activity thus encouraging correct position for the baby.
+It is a simple treatment involving stimulating the acupoint ZhiYin, BL67 with moxa (heat therapy).
+This point is located on the edge of the little toe and is thought to increase fetal activity thus encouraging correct position for the baby.

-If the baby is breech, transverse or any other non-optimal presentation, 34 weeks is generally considered the optimum time for this treatment.
-Clinically we have found that the baby needs to have a bit of room to move and to be in the fetal position, with no stretched out legs, to get the best results.
+If the baby is breech, transverse or any other non-optimal presentation, 34 weeks is generally considered the optimum time to try this treatment.
+It is important that the baby has a bit of room to move and to be in the fetal position, with no stretched out legs.